GeorgeHahn/bpfproxy/README.md

 A high-performance eBPF program for monitoring network connections with container attribution, using connection-event hooks instead of interface-based monitoring.

+**Also includes**: A simpler TC mirred-based traffic mirroring approach for packet-level traffic observation without eBPF (see [TC Mirred section](#tc-mirred-traffic-mirroring-non-bpf-alternative)).

 ## Architecture

 This monitor follows **eBPF best practices** by hooking connection events directly rather than interfaces: